How do I use bulk scheduling?

-Bulk scheduling is a great way to add content to your content calendar for your profiles.
+Bulk scheduling is a great way to add content to your Publishing Calendar for your profiles.
 Use Bulk Scheduling to:

 - Speed up your workflow - create up to 350 messages containing tags, links and images with a single import.

 - Keep your process - rename columns for importing into Sprout.